-Sunday is Father’s Day in the UK, so to ensure you don’t forget the old man (or so you can give shameless hints to your own kids), here’s a handy guide on the best gifts dads will be hoping for this weekend…
+Father's Day in the UK arrives on Sunday June 17th, so to ensure you don't forget the old man (or so you can give shameless hints to your own kids), here's a handy guide on the best gifts for dads...

 For Dad the handyman...

 This is certainly a niche pick, but if your dad loves nothing better than to build things then pick them apart again, then the Build Your Own FM Radio (£14.99) will keep him busy for nearly a month, featuring 24 daily tasks and experiments to complete.
 Though maybe not the pick for any dad who has discovered DAB or podcasts...

 For all those pointless bits and pieces your dad just has to keep hold of (that drive your mum crazy), get your dad The Man Tin (£7.99).
 He can stash all his goodies and keep them safe from clear-outs.
 For an extra-special gift, fill it with some of his favourite things (like nuts, bolts and bits of wood).